patchstack/academy/src/content/docs/wordpress/WordPress Internals/wordpress-functions.md

 ---
 title: Functions
+contributors:
+    - rafiem
 ---

 ## Introduction

-This section covers descriptions and explanations about functions in WordPress code.
+This article covers descriptions and explanations about functions in WordPress code.

 ## [`current_user_can`](https://developer.wordpress.org/reference/functions/current_user_can/)